ucsb-igert/nsc/doc/report.md

    In-Graph Compression".
 Under review, 2014.

     This paper introduces a new network state compression algorithm called Slice Tree.
-Two variants of this algorithm are given: greedy and sampling.
-These algorithms are detailed further in the next section.
+Details of this algorithm will be discussed in the next section.

  * David Shuman, et al. "[The Emerging Field of Signal Processing on Graphs:
    Extending high-dimensional data analysis to networks and other irregular